CoderJackyHuang/HYBControllerTransitions/README.md

 #Buble Effect Transition

 A custom modal transition that presents and dismiss a controller with an expanding bubble effect.
+The bubble transition only supports present and dismiis mode.

 ![image](https://github.com/CoderJackyHuang/HYBControllerTransitions/blob/master/bubble.gif)